A Novel Neutrino Mass Matrix: Abstract

 \section{Abstract}

-A highly predictive neutrino mass matrix texture is proposed.
-The texture is minimal and carries two interesting correlations.
-It gives precise and unambiguous answers to almost all the current issues related to observable parameters in neutrino phenomenology.
-The texture is developed in a framework of type-I + type-II seesaw mechanisms with an extended group structure of $SU(2)_L \times U(1)_Y \times A_4 \times Z_{10} \times Z_{7} \times Z_{3}$.
+A predictive neutrino mass matrix texture, sheltering unique correlations ($m_{12}=m_{13}\,\,\&\,\,m_{33}=2i\, m_{12}$), is proposed, addressing most of the timely neutrino phenomenology issues.
+The texture is realized in the framework of type-I + type-II seesaw in the light of the $A_4 \times Z_{10} \times Z_{7} \times Z_{3}$ group.
+The stability of the proposed texture is studied under renormalization group evolution.